 - Joint pain and stiffness

-- Swelling of the knee joint and small joints in the hands and feet
+- Swelling of the small joints in the hands and feet

 - Carpal tunnel syndrome

-Although common over the counter pain relievers such as ibuprofen (Motrin, Advil, others) or acetaminophen (Tylenol, others) can help with pain, adequate thyroid hormone replacement is the primary treatment and often dramatically reduces pain.
+Although common over-the-counter pain relievers such as ibuprofen or acetaminophen can help, adequate thyroid hormone replacement is the primary treatment and often helps dramatically.